 startup-scriptmetadata item back so it does not continue to delete the files.

-- See the troubleshooting guide for information about how to access the instance's disk, see General tips for using Compute Engine.
+- For information about how to access the instance's disk, see General tips for using Compute Engine.

 Permissions or ownership on